spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Buckberry JL, Chamberlain AT (2002)**
-Age estimation from the auricular surface of the ilium:  Arevised method. *American Journal of Physical Anthropology,* 119:231-239.
+Age estimation from the auricular surface of the ilium:  Arevised method. *American Journal of Physical Anthropology* 119:231-239.

 * *Purpose:*  A composite scoring method for age estimation from the auricular surface.
 This method is a revision of the existing auricular surface aging method by Lovejoy et al (1985), and scores independent components of the auricular surface, rather than the gestalt.
 * *Sample:* n = 180 known-age individuals from Christ Church, Spitalfields, London were utilized for the blind test of the new method.